Stellar is one of the most scaling-efficient blockchains in the crypto space.

 Partnerships and Adoptions of Stellar

-As per its technology, Deloitte (one of the top four accounting firms in the world), International Business Machine Corporation (IBM), ICICI Bank and Tempo Money Transfer have employed Stellar’s products to fasten transactions.
+As per its technology, Deloitte (one of the top four accounting firms in the world), IBM, ICICI Bank and Tempo Money Transfer have employed Stellar’s products to fasten transactions.

 According to PR Newswire, “The integration brings immediate value to the Stellar ecosystem, connecting and creating new business opportunities for existing Stellar-based businesses, USDCs network of existing partners, and future FinTechs looking to optimize payments, especially cross-border transactions”.

 Aside from this, Stellar announced another stablecoin partnership in 2020.
-On Wednesday, 9th December 2020, @StellarOrg announced via Twitter that “We’re thrilled to announce that @Bitbond and Bankhaus von der Heydt are now issuing Euro Stablecoin (EURB), the first stablecoin issued directly by a banking institution on Stellar”.
+“We’re thrilled to announce that @Bitbond and Bankhaus von der Heydt are now issuing Euro Stablecoin (EURB), the first stablecoin issued directly by a banking institution on Stellar”.

 Bitbond is one of Germany’s leading tokenization and digital asset custody technology providers.
 Bankhaus von der Heydt is one of the oldest banks in the European Union operating since 1754.

-The primary purpose of this partnership is to help customers of Bankhaus von der Heydt as well as third party developers of financial applications to leverage EURB and in the process help settle on-chain digital asset transfers.
+The primary purpose of this partnership is to help their customers as well as third party developers of financial applications to leverage EURB and in the process help settle on-chain digital asset transfers.
 Due to this successful partnership, any business organization or individual in the Eurozone can connect to Stellar with the euro.

-Such partnerships are in line with one of the pillars in the 2021 roadmap of Stellar which is supporting the robustness and usability of the Network.
+Such partnerships are in line with one of the pillars in the 2022 roadmap of Stellar which is building blocks to interoperability and inclusion, increasing scalability and network innovation and activating more network participation.
 This brings up a new wave of financial innovation in the decentralized finance space and calls more businesses to patronize Stellar as the blockchain of choice for their business solutions.
 Adoption and usage is positively reflected in the price of Stellar.

 ✅ Stellar Keeps Upgrading Its Network